Do you want to know the difference between a buck and a doe?

 1. Size

-Male rabbits tend to be larger and have broader heads compared to female rabbits.
+Male rabbits tend to be larger and have broader heads than female rabbits.

 Females may have a dewlap, a fold of skin under the chin that helps them insulate their nests.